Difference Between Industrial Design and Room Design (Explained)

 Differences between skills used in industrial design and room design

 While room design and industrial design may have slight similarities, they use different skills in accomplishing their tasks.
-Over decades, industrial designers have been known to be critical thinkers who execute tasks and solve problems related to construction and all fields of goods production.
+Over the decades, industrial designers have been known to be critical thinkers who execute tasks and solve problems related to construction and all fields of goods production.
 Here is an outline of the skills each of these fields requires:

 Industrial design skills Room design skills